zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Amber says, “That’s not fair (that’s not just or right).
 If there were a statute of limitations on ex-boyfriends, then we’re well past that.
 He’s fair game.”
 A “statute of limitations” is a legal term – an official  term that describes the maximum amount of time during which you can take some leg al action.
 For example, if you steal someone’s car and the police do no t find you – do not catch you, they have only a certain number of years to find you.
 If after, let’s say, five years they don’t find you, there may be a statute – which is another word for a law – a statute of limitations that says after five years,  if the police don’t catch you and don’t try to put you in jail, then they cannot  try to catch you and put you in jail after it.
 You are basically free.
 Here, Ambe r is using the expression to mean that there isn’t a time limit on when you can da te someone’s ex-boyfriend, and if there were – if one did exist – it has been a l ong time and therefore we are well past that; we are past the time when I have to wa it before I can date this ex- boyfriend.
 “He’s fair game.”
 “Fair game” means that something is allowed; something can be had or used by anyone, not just one per son.
 When you say something is “fair game” you mean anybody can take it; in  this case, anybody can date Peter.

 Fareed says, “That’s not how (Lily’s) going to see it.
 If  you ask me (if you ask my advice), you have two options (two things you can do): brea k it off with Peter or tell Lily now, before she finds out from someone else.”
 “To break (something) off” is a phrasal verb meaning to end a relationship o r to end an agreement that you have with someone else.
 In this case, Fareed is saying  either Amber should break up with Peter or she should tell Lily about it no w.
 “Tell her the truth,” Fareed says, “and let the chips fall where they may.”
 T his is a common expression: “to let the chips (chips) fall where they may. ”  This means to accept the consequences, the results of your actions; to see what h appens especially when the results – the consequences may be negative.
 Thi s expression comes from card playing like they do in Las Vegas.
-When you ar e betting money –
+When you are betting money –

  when you are putting your money down saying that you’re going to win, for example, a game of poker.
 The “chips” are round, usual ly plastic, colored disks that represent money.
 So you don’t actually put a hundr ed dollars on the table in Las Vegas if you are gambling, you would have a chip tha t would be worth a hundred dollars – would be a symbol for the 100 dollar s.
-But the expression is used generally, “let the chips fall where they may,” to mean that you have to accept the consequences of your actions, even though they ar e negative.
+But the expression is used generally, “let the chips fall where they may,” to mean that you have to accept the consequences of your actions, even though they are negative.

 Amber says, “That’s easy for you to say.
 You’re not facing L ily’s wrath.”
 “Wrath” (wrath) is anger, someone who is very upset.
 She’s saying t hat Lily will be very upset when she tells her.
 Amber says, “I think I’ll keep  this under wraps for now, thank you very much.”
 “Thank you very much” means I don’t want your opinion, or I am not going to follow your advice.
 “To keep (som ething) under wraps” (wraps) means to keep something secret, not to let anyone  else know about it: “I’m going to keep this under wraps.”
 Usually it’s a bad  idea to have secrets, especially with your friends, girlfriends, wives, and so for th.
 It’s a very bad idea; trust me when I tell you!